← Blog

 What I decoded (and what I didn't)

 More interesting than the count is what the words are.
-My table produces five conjugated forms of the Italian verb dire ("to say"): dise, dice, dico, dicu, diga.
+My table produces five conjugated forms of the Italian verb dire ("to say"): dise, dice, dico, dicu, diga, and three forms of dare ("to give"): dedi, dido, dere.
 A complete set of Romance function words (articles, prepositions, pronouns, conjunctions).
-And pharmaceutical terminology: senna, coralli (corals, a standard medieval ingredient), ratione (by method), stercora (dung, which yes, was used medicinally, and which I bring up partly because it's a real finding and partly because I enjoy the sentence "I found statistically significant evidence of dung").
+And pharmaceutical terminology: senna (a plant laxative still used today), coralli (corals, a standard medieval ingredient), ratione (by method), stercora (dung, which yes, was used medicinally, and which I bring up partly because it's a real finding and partly because I enjoy the sentence "I found statistically significant evidence of dung").
 Only 1.1% of random tables produce all three of these things simultaneously.

 There are also 22 word-level identifications where a partially decoded pattern uniquely matches a pharmaceutical Latin word that recurs across multiple pages: diasene (a senna compound), radicom (root, in the accusative case), commune (common).
 When I ran the same method on 1,000 random tables, 74.4% of them produced zero.
 Mine produced 22.